ASUS ROG Azoth Keyboard Review

 Our Verdict

-The ASUS Azoth is an outstanding gaming keyboard with exceptionally low latency, full RGB backlighting, and a programmable OLED display.
+The ASUS Azoth is an excellent gaming keyboard with exceptionally low latency, full RGB backlighting, and a programmable OLED display.
 It also has excellent build quality with its textured PBT keycaps, a gasket-mounted design, and layers of sound-dampening material that all contribute to a higher-quality sound and feel compared to many prebuilt gaming keyboards.

 Pros